 Chocolate Buttercream

-- In a bowl of a stand mixer fitted with a whisk, beat the butter until light and creamy.
+- In a stand mixer bowl fitted with a paddle attachment, beat the room-temperature butter until light and creamy.

 Chocolate Ganache